 This policy and any policies and guidelines referenced within this document are those of Paddle UK.
 They do not apply in Scotland, Wales or Northern Ireland.
-Visit the websites of the Scottish Canoe Association (SCA), Canoe Wales (CW) or The Canoe Association of Northern Ireland (CANI) for details of the equivalent policies and guidelines in these countries.
+Visit the websites of Paddle Scotland, Canoe Wales (CW) or Paddle NI, for details of the equivalent policies and guidelines in these countries.

-This policy will be reviewed every three years, or as a result of changes in legislation and/or government guidance, as required by the local safeguarding partnership, UK Sport and/or national association sports councils or as a result of any other significant change or event.
+This policy will be reviewed every three years, or as a result of changes in legislation and/or government guidance, directives from UK Sport and/or national association sports councils or as a result of any other significant change or event.